 The Navajo comprise the biggest group of Native Americans in Utah, while the second-largest is the Northern Ute, with many living and working in urban areas.
 Several tribes have won settlement claims against the U.S. government for treaty violations, including the Ute, who, in 1962, won $47.7 million, as well as the Southern Paiutes and Goshutes in the ’70s.
 These settlements have afforded tribes the rights to self-determination over mineral extraction, water use, and business development on reservation lands.

 #20.
 North Dakota

 - Proportion of state's population: 5.4% (#6 highest among all states)

 More than half of American Indians living in North Dakota—where they are the largest minority population—live on one of its five reservations.
 The Standing Rock reservation was the site of protests against the $3.8 billion Dakota Access Pipeline that the Sioux, scientists, and environmentalists say will pollute water supplies.
 The fate of the oil pipeline has been in question since a judge threw out its permit to run under South Dakota’s Lake Oahe, a water source for the Sioux.
-The incoming Biden administration has ordered a new environmental review of the situation.
+President Joe Biden’s administration has since ordered a new environmental review of the situation.

 [Pictured: Flags of Native American tribes from across the US and Canada line the entrance to a protest encampment near Cannon Ball, North Dakota where members of the Standing Rock Sioux Tribe and their supporters gathered to voice their opposition to the Dakota Access Pipeline (DAPL), Sept.
 3, 2016.]